 - anything else I forget here but come from animals 😉

 Surprisingly, there are a few products, most people do not even know that contain animal products like beer, wine and liquor.
-Some of these drinks contain gelatine, egg whites or casein (which comes from fish).
-These ingredients are added to remove the cloudiness from the booze and make them clear.
-By law, this does not necessarily have to be mentioned on the label.
-Vegans often know about beer brands, whether they are vegan or not.
+Read more about this in this article.
 Otherwise, ask Google or your supplier.
 I have to mention that not all vegans even know that some drinks contain animal products though.
 I met plenty of them over the years.

 Why would you need to add vegan options to your menu?

 When I became a vegan, a little over two years ago, I had to say goodbye to my favourite activity, going out to enjoy a meal in a restaurant.
 OK, maybe this statement is a bit too dramatic, but it was like this for a little.
 In my country, the Netherlands, and especially in my city, there weren’t many restaurants which had vegan options on their menus.
 So most of the time, I would stay at home, cooked my own delicious meals and saved my money ;).
 But this is what most vegans do when there are no options.
 They stay at home.

 Next to this, when there is a part of a minimum of two – the vegan decides where to eat.
 I don’t mean this in a way that he/she chooses the exact restaurant, but he/she more decides where NOT to eat.
 If there is a group of six and one of them is vegan.
 They will never go to the restaurant where there are no vegan options on the menu.
 So you don’t miss out on one guest – you miss out on a whole party.
 Therefore, add at least one vegan creation to your chef’s recipes.